openp2pdesign/OpenMetaDesign/README.md

 ## Docker Compose

-The platform can be also lauched with docker-compose.
+The platform can be also launched with docker-compose.
+Configure MongoDB by editing the ```docker-compose.yml``` and ```mongo/mongo-init.js``` files where

+- *MONGOADMINUSERNAME* is the admin username for MongoDB
+- *MONGOADMINPASSWORD* is the admin password for MongoDB

+and where

+- *MONGOUSERNAME* is the admin username for connecting Meteor with MongoDB
+- *MONGOPASSWORD* is the admin password for connecting Meteor with MongoDB

-Edit/configure the ```docker-compose.yml``` file and launch it with:
+Then launch it with:

 ```
 docker-compose build
 docker-compose up -d
 ```

+OMD will be then live at your server IP address (port 80).

 The compose file is targeted for production, for local development just Meteor is enough.